SAP-archive/teched2020-DAT262/README.md

 ## How to obtain support

 Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
-Otherwise, you may request support via the [Issues](../../issues) tab.<br><br>
+Otherwise, you may request support via the [Issues](../../issues) tab.<br>

-In case you have problems with implementing the pipelines, you can download (and then import into Data Intelligence Modeler) the example pipelines here:
+In case you have problems with implementing the pipelines, you can download (and then import into Data Intelligence Modeler) the example pipelines here (right-click --> save link as):
 - [Customer Master Data Replication Pipeline](https://github.com/SAP-samples/teched2020-DAT262/blob/main/pipelines/teched.TA99.EPM_Customer_Replication_to_S3.json)
 - [Sales Order Replication Pipeline](https://github.com/SAP-samples/teched2020-DAT262/blob/main/pipelines/teched.TA99.EPM_SalesOrder_Replication_to_S3.json)
 - [Sales Order Replication and Enrichment Pipeline](https://github.com/SAP-samples/teched2020-DAT262/blob/main/pipelines/teched.TA99.EPM_SalesOrder_Replication_Enrich_to_S3.json)